-

 Distance from Chandigarh: 460 Kms

-Often called the gateway to the Kangra valley, Dharamshala is the headquarters of Kangra district and among the must-include places in Himachal tour packages.
+Often called the gateway to the Kangra valley, Dharamshala is the headquarters of Kangra district and among the must-include places in Himachal trip.
 In the year 1960, Dharamshala became a temporary headquarters to His Holiness Dalai Lama.
 Today, it is known as Little Lhasa or Dhasa, because of its large population of Tibetans and Buddhist Monasteries.

 Distance from Chandigarh: 236 Kms